blooop/devcontainer-features/src/user/README.md

 ## Compatibility

-This feature is designed to work with most Linux distributions that support the standard user management commands and sudo.
-This includes:
-- Debian/Ubuntu
+This feature only works with Debian-based Linux distributions:
-- Alpine
+- Debian
-- CentOS/RHEL/Fedora
+- Ubuntu

 ## Notes